 - Write strong bullets describing what “you” did and what was the impact of your work – Writing strong bullets is the key to highlighting your accomplishments.
 On average, top tier MBA resumes use 21 bullets to tell their story.
 The rules of best resume writing demand that bullets must start with strong action oriented verbs.
 Some commonly used action oriented verbs across top tier MBA resumes are Led, Managed, Analyzed, Created.
 Recruiters also look for the impact of the work you did.
 Using specifics and numbers will quantify the impact and scope of your work.
 In fact, more than 70% of top tier MBA resumes show scope of responsibilities with quantified impact.
 For example, “Led a team that accomplished a successful turnaround” can be reworded and written as “Led a team of 5 to turnaround $3 million revenue loss business unit to $0.5 million profit in 8 months; reduced breakeven cost by 30%” to make a stronger impact on recruiters.

-- Highlight transferable or soft skills – While crafting that perfect resume, it is imperative to focus on the transferable skills that are relevant to the function or industry you are interested in.
+- Transferable or soft skills for resume – While crafting that perfect resume, it is imperative to focus on the transferable skills that are relevant to the function or industry you are interested in.
 If you are switching your career and industry, your soft skills will be the key to explaining your fit for the new role or function.
 For instance, candidates wanting to apply to the consulting industry will have to highlight analytical and problem solving skills amongst others, whereas a candidate looking at a role in the marketing function will have to highlight interpersonal and communication skills in their previous experiences.
 While it is easy to assume that when the competition is tough, recruiters are going to hire the candidate with relevant experience – employers in this recessionary environment are looking for candidates with a broader skillset who can work across a number of areas.
-Thus, whether you are a career switcher or candidate looking to stay in the same industry, highlighting transferable skills would show a recruiter that you can complement the hard skills on your resume with a set of soft skills that would eventually make you stand out.
+Thus, whether you are a career switcher or candidate looking to stay in the same industry, highlighting transferable skills for resume would show a recruiter that you can complement the hard skills on your resume with a set of soft skills that would eventually make you stand out.

 - Add something interesting about yourself in the Additional section – While the additional section in resumes did not get much prominence in yester years, nowadays recruiters scan this section to see if there is something exceptional and interesting that the candidate has done.
 Some recruiters use this section as a starting point for interviews and to also learn about the varied interests of candidates.
 More than 80% top tier MBAs talk about technical skills, languages known and leadership positions held in additional sections.
 It is therefore important not to be generic on this section and make it as appealing and impactful as the other resume sections.